The Short Version

 - Access bank accounts and/or close them

-- Sell, transfer and refinance assets: house, land, vehicles, etc.
+- Sell, transfer, and refinance assets: house, land, vehicles, etc.

 - Collect retirement or insurance money if payable to the estate

-2. Different Names, Same Purpose
+2. Different Names, Same Basic Idea

 3. What You Can Do With Letters of Appointment

-- Vehicles: Transfer or sell cars
+- Vehicles: Transfer or sell estate-owned vehicles

-- Investments: Access retirement accounts
+- Investments: Access investment accounts payable to the estate

-- Insurance: Collect insurance payouts
+- Insurance: Collect insurance proceeds payable to the estate

 4. How to Get Letters of Appointment in Arizona